fortenforge/e/_posts/2020-10-10-california-propositions.md

 Progressives dream of repealing the law wholesale, but it's intensely popular (understandably so!).
 Prop 15 is the best shot we have: it repeals Prop 13 for commercial properties (any building that's not a home or a farm).

-There are some minor concerns about incentivizing office construction relative to residential housing, but we shouldn't lose sight of the forest for the trees: anything that takes us closer to repealing Prop 13 is good, and Prop 15 does exactly that.
+There are some minor concerns about incentivizing office construction relative to residential housing, but we shouldn't lose sight of the forest for the trees: anything that takes us closer to repealing Prop 13 is good, and Prop 15 does exactly that. [↩](#prop-list)

 ## Proposition 16: Affirmative Action ❌